pinterest/querybook/docs_website/docs/integrations/plugins.md

 Web page plugin allows you to inject custom js, css to Querybook.
 Place your custom logic under webpage_plugin/custom_script.ts to inject it into the Querybook webapp.

+### Lineage plugin

+Lineage plugin allows you to extend Querybook to fetch lineage information from a custom data lineage backend.
+Please check [Add Lineage guide](./add_lineage.md) for more details.

 ## Installing Plugins

 1. Ensure you can run the vanilla Querybook